 - How many calories are there in Scotch?

 1. Does it have to come from Scotland?

 Yes.
-Just as Champagne has to be produced in the Champagne region of France to be labelled as such, Scotch whisky can only be produced in Scotland.
+The producers of Champagne must make their sparkling wine in the Champagne region of France before they can label it as such.
+Distillers who want to call their product Scotch likewise must produce their whisky in Scotland.
 But that’s only one stipulation of the Scotch Whisky Regulations 2009, the legislation under which the production, bottling, labelling, packaging and advertising of Scotch whisky remains governed.
 Based on the Scotch Whisky Act of 1988, the Regulations make for interesting, although perhaps not bedtime, reading.

 2. What do the Scots drink?

 According to the 2017 Britain’s Biggest Alcohol Brands report, published by The Grocer, The Famous Grouse was the UK’s tenth biggest alcohol brand by off-trade value, and the only brand of Scotch whisky to make it into the report’s top ten.
-Although the report isn’t broken down by country, The Famous Grouse commands a significant presence in Scotland.
+The Famous Grouse certainly does command a significant presence in Scotland even if this report does not state figures by country.
 Statistics aside, many enthusiasts will find it difficult to single out a favourite dram on account of the myriad of styles and flavours available.

 3. How does Scotch become peated?

 In order to produce malted barley, maltsters must germinate green (fresh) barley and then quickly halt the process of germination.
-This is done in a kiln.
-In days gone by, the majority of barley was kilned over peat fires, peat being the most abundant and accessible source of fuel across the country.
+Distillers use a kiln for this.
+Peat fires heated the kilns in days gone by as peat was the most abundant and accessible source of fuel across the country.
 Alternative fuel sources eventually took the place of peat in kilns, but many producers today still rely on peated barley in varying proportions in their mashbills.
-Peated barley is known to result in tarry, smoky flavours within whisky.
+Tarry, smoky flavours arise in whisky produced using peated barley.
 For more information about peated whisky, read our guide here.